PioniaPHP-project/pionia-docs/content/docs/documentation/2_tutorial.md

 }
 ```

+- [x] Delete a to-do item from the database(Completed)

 {{<callout context="tip" title="Point To Ponder" icon="outline/pencil">}}

 1. All our requests are made via POST method.
 2. All our requests have similar body structure, they have a `SERVICE`, `ACTION`, and other param keys.
 3. All our responses have the same response format, `returnCode`, `returnMessage`, `returnData`, and `extraData` keys.
 4. We are hitting the same endpoint `http://localhost:8000/api/v1/` for all our requests.
-5. We did not touch the controller, routes, or the kernel. but we only focused on the service.
+5. We did not touch the controller, routes, or the kernel. but we only focused on the service!

-This is the beaty of the Moonlight architecture.
+This is the beauty of the Moonlight architecture.
 It makes it easy to understand and maintain your code.

-Imagine how fast you would pull off a new feature with Pionia.
+Imagine how fast you would pull off a new service with Pionia.

 {{</callout>}}

-### Tutorial Source Code
+### Full Service Source Code

 {{<details "Details" >}}